wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 Available cloud opacities
 -------------------------
-All clouds opacities referenced here have a resolving power of 39 and cover **at least** wavelengths 0.1 to 250 µm.
-Particle size grid may vary.
+All clouds opacities referenced here have a wavelength spacing of :math:`\lambda/\Delta\lambda=39` and cover **at most** wavelengths from 0.1 to 250 µm.
+Please check the actual wavelength range by consulting the file names.
+The opacities will be set to 0 outside of that range.
+Since cloud opacities vary slowly with wavelength, it is OK to combine them with higher resolution line opacities.

-All solid condensate opacities listed are available for both the DHS and Mie scattering particle shapes.
+All solid condensate opacities listed are available for both the DHS and Mie scattering particle shapes (more information can be found `here <notebooks/including_clouds.html#Condensate-clouds-from-real-optical-constants>`_).
+They are either for crystalline or amorphous particles, sometimes both are available for a given species.

+The cloud opacities have been calculated using `OpacityTool <https://diana.iwf.oeaw.ac.at/data-results-downloads/fortran-package/>`_, written by Michiel Min and used in, for example, `Min et al. (2005) <https://ui.adsabs.harvard.edu/abs/2005A&A...432..909M/abstract>`_.
+OpacityTool makes use of software published in `Toon et al. (1981) <https://ui.adsabs.harvard.edu/abs/1981ApOpt..20.3657T/abstract>`_.

 .. important:: Currently no space group information are given for the crystal species. **We plan to add them in the future.**